Ageing Might Be Inevitable, But Its Symptoms Aren’t

 This is also more likely to be the case even if your general health deteriorates or you develop a disability.

 We’re not talking about taking out a gym membership and smashing out mile after endless mile on a treadmill.
 But any sort of resistance exercise – whether that’s pilates, a brisk walk or step exercises on your bottom stair – will help to build strength and stamina.
+We highly recommend our Pilates Service to anyone looking to improve their mobility in an engaging and way.

 Unfortunately, too few people in middle age and beyond are doing this kind of exercise regularly.
 If you currently take no exercise the thought of trying to get fit may be overwhelming – but just 10 minutes a day that raises your heart rate can be hugely beneficial.